One of the most frequent questions students ask is, “How to Polish Communication Skills?”

 Newspaper editorials are good examples of bookish language.
 Every sentence is carefully crafted to appear formal and professional.
-That’s what you want to read if your goal is to improve the written language.
+That’s what you want to read if your goal is to improve your writing.

 Start Writing Diary

 Writing diary is a great way to improve writing skills.
-Buy a diary or plain notebook.
-Make sure you use the diary only for writing your daily experiences.
+Buy a journal or plain notebook.
+Make sure you use the journal only for writing your daily experiences.